creatorrr/browserify-boilerplate/README.md

 browserify-boilerplate
 ======================

-A simple boilerplate for writing js libraries using browerify.
+A simple boilerplate for writing js libraries using [browserify](http://browserify.org/).

 Installation
 ------------